momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 Map Submissions are either **ports** or **originals**, where a port is a map that’s previously been released in any other game.

-If you any questions about map submission, porting, etc... please ask in the #map-porting channel in our Discord!
+If you have any questions about map submission, porting, etc... please ask in the #map-porting channel in our Discord!

 # General Rules

 - No porn rooms.
 - No racism, homophobia etc...
   - Submission is human-moderated and we’re not idiots, don’t submit obvious bait.
-- Spooky/horror vibes are fine but try keep gore to minimum.
+- Spooky/horror vibes are fine but try to keep gore to minimum.
-- Sponsors are generally fine (e.g. surf_summer, sponsored by Fnatic), but absolutely no gambling sites (CS skins etc.)
+- Sponsors are generally fine (e.g. surf_summer, sponsored by Fnatic), but absolutely none gambling sites (CS skins etc.)

 ## Source Assets